vijaygkd/char-rnn/README.md

 * Sampling tokens from distribution auto-regressively.
     * Basic version done.!

+* Dropout
+    * Emperically, it does seem to prevent overfitting of the model.
+    * Val loss keep decreasing with decrease in train loss.
+    * On small datasets, the val loss starts to increase soon after.
+    * Tried dropout=0.5

 * Truncated BPTT and how to implement it?
     * Implemented by creating input sequences of length max_seq_len e.g. 100